francesco-plt/iot-ch/CH3/notes.md

 <img src="assets/Schermata 2022-05-05 alle 11.38.11.png" alt="Schermata 2022-05-05 alle 11.38.11" style="zoom:67%;" />

-We connect to the socket and we start the application:
+We connect to the socket and we start the Cooja simulation:

 * Cooja: